 With Dual Diagnosis Treatment

 Lexington County Cmhc Gaston/swansea Clinic is one of mental health clinics in Swansea, SC, located at 500 Charlie Rast Road, Swansea, SC 29160.
-As part of treatment, it offers trauma therapy, couples/family therapy and behavior modification.
-Staff members who work at Lexington County Cmhc Gaston/swansea Clinic will provide mental health services to seniors 65 or older, adults and young adults.
+As part of treatment, it offers couples/family therapy, psychotropic medication and group therapy.
+Staff members who work at Lexington County Cmhc Gaston/swansea Clinic will provide mental health services to adults, seniors 65 or older and young adults.
 Lexington County Cmhc Gaston/swansea Clinic offers outpatient treatment and is categorized as a community mental health center.
 In addition, Lexington County Cmhc Gaston/swansea Clinic can provide treatment to people with trauma, people with serious mental illness and people with PTSD.
-Additional services that Lexington County Cmhc Gaston/swansea Clinic offers include case management, suicide prevention services and court-ordered outpatient treatment.
+Additional services that Lexington County Cmhc Gaston/swansea Clinic offers include illness management and recovery, case management and suicide prevention services.

 Address: 500 Charlie Rast Road, Swansea, SC 29160